Computers & Technology

 - Photography, video and music editing

 Log onto Lynda using your library barcode and the password used to log into your Ridgefield Library catalog account (usually the last four digits of your phone number, unless you have changed it).
-You will be asked to create a Lynda Library account which will allow you to track your program through your tutorials.
+You will be asked to create a Lynda Library account which will allow you to track your progress through your tutorials.

 Tested and recommended by our librarians.